AUTUMNAL SCENES

 4 minute read

 Although September and October mark the end of the summer, they are the months when ripened crops are gathered – harvest season is one of the most important times for gardeners and farmers.
-So we're celebrating the changing season by highlighting some of our favourite autumn-inspired scenes from the collections.
+So we're celebrating the changing season by highlighting some of our favourite autumn-inspired scenes and objects from the collections.

 Flowers of Autumn